paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-prepare-your-data-for-import-into-Symbiota.md

 - Further clean your data using tips in the [Symbiota Data Quality Toolkit](https://biokic.github.io/symbiota-docs/editor/quality/).
 - [Georeference](https://tdwg.github.io/esp/georeferencing/workflows.html) your specimen records.

-{: .notice--note }
+{: .notice--info }
-**Tip:** The last two steps can be delegated to users with Editor permissions, such as students or volunteers!
+💡 The last two steps can be delegated to users with Editor permissions, such as students or volunteers!

 ## How do I keep my records clean once they’re available in Symbiota?
 ### Prevent new errors